NatLabRockies/flasc/docs/model_fit.md

-# Model Fitting with ModelFit
+# FLORIS model calibration with ModelFit

 FLASC's ModelFit capability provides a modular framework for calibrating FLORIS engineering wake models to SCADA data.
 This automated calibration process optimizes model parameters to minimize differences between predicted and observed turbine performance, improving the accuracy of wake modeling for wind farm analysis.